pufengdu/UltraPse/README.md

 After saving the Makefile, just type make.
 You will get UltraPse compiled.
 The upse is the executable of UltraPse software.
 To test your compilation, just type **./upse --help** or **./upse -q prop -n stdprot**

-For ***Microsoft Windows*** platform, just send emails to PufengDu@gmail.com.
-You will recieve a compiled executable for your Windows environment.
+For ***Microsoft Windows*** platform, download the Win-x86_64.zip package from Release/Win-x86_64.
+Unpack it to your favoured location and use command line environment to use the executable.
+The documents, plugins, and test datasets are included.

 If you got any difficulties, just send emails to PufengDu@gmail.com to complain.
 We will try out best to fix it asap.